 Example: Creating a Spear Phishing Email

-A spear phishing email might be crafted to target a specific employee within an organization.
-Using publicly available information, such as the employee’s job title, social media profiles, and email address, the attacker could create a message that appears to come from a colleague or supervisor, containing a malicious link or attachment.
+A spear-phishing email might be crafted to target a specific employee within an organization.
+Using publicly available information, such as the employee’s job title, social media profile, and email address, the attacker could create a message that appears to come from a colleague or supervisor containing a malicious link or attachment.

 Our goal is to deceive Alice into clicking on a malicious link that leads to a fake login page, where we’ll harvest her credentials.
 We’ll then use these credentials to gain unauthorized access to the company’s financial systems.